oskbjo/imgsort/README.md

 - [Usage](#usage)

 # imgsort
-Sort JPG and raw images to directories
+Sort JPG and RAW images to directories
-Assumes that images are stored on media device (USB stick), and that no other media is attached Runs using bash, and Python 3.12
+Assumes that images are stored on media device (USB stick), and that no other media is attached JPGs stored in `/home/$USER/Pictures/Photographs`
+RAWs stored in `/home/$USER/Pictures/Photographs RAW` Runs using bash, and Python 3.12

 # Quick Install